mtford90/siesta/docs/guide.md

 });
 ```

-`Mapping.prototype.query(opts, callback)` will return all models that match the query described by `opts`.
+`Model.prototype.query(opts, callback)` will return all models that match the query described by `opts`.
 Many types of queries can be executed, loosely inspired by Django's ORM query conventions:

 Query for a user with a particular local identifier.